-The main aim of this course, which is intended for beginners, is to review the basic and major concepts of Biosafety.
-The course will introduce participants to basics of public health which is essential to get participants acquainted with the major challenges and issues that may endanger the general safety of public health.
-The course will also discuss the different aspects of biosafety and biosecurity that include distinguishing laboratories with different risk levels as identified by the WHO, identifying biorisks associated with medical laboratories, coming up with preventive measures, and understanding the different protective measures that should be implemented in every laboratory.
+The main aim of this program is to review the basic and major concepts of Biosafety.
+This program will introduce residents to basics of public health which is essential to get residents acquainted with the major challenges and issues that may endanger the general safety of public health.
+The program will also discuss the different aspects of biosafety and biosecurity that include distinguishing laboratories with different risk levels as identified by the WHO, identifying biorisks associated with medical laboratories, coming up with preventive measures, and understanding the different protective measures that should be implemented in every laboratory.
 These measures include administrative, engineering, and personal protection procedures.
-This course will also introduce participants to the different laboratory incidents and emergency situations and the appropriate procedures that should be taken to contain, reduce, and deal with such incidents.
+This program will also introduce residents to the different laboratory incidents and emergency situations and the appropriate procedures that should be taken to contain, reduce, and deal with such incidents.

 By the end of the program, participants will be able to: